 SVA put together 10 baby-steps to becoming a Virtual Assistant – a must-read for any aspiring assistant!

-- Your first 5 clients are the hardest to get.
+- Your first 5 clients are the hardest to get when you are becoming a virtual assistant.
 Make it easy and start by telling everyone who knows you and your work about what you are planning on doing.
 Many VAs found their first client in their former employers!